baijum/selenium-python/source/getting-started.rst

   15:43:07.541 INFO - RemoteWebDriver instances should connect to: http://127.0.0.1:4444/wd/hub

-The above line says that you can use this URL for connecting to remote WebDriver.
+The above line says that you can use this URL for connecting to the remote WebDriver.
 Here are some examples::

   from selenium import webdriver